A note from Andrea:

 My family's history with freeze drying started back in the 90s.
 Back in those days, mom was was better know as "The Flower Lady," of Western Michigan.
 She ran a very successful floral service.
 In the early 2000s, Cathy pursued a different passion: taxidermy.
 Her lone north star machine sat covered in dust until she was approached with an odd request: could she freeze dry turkey heads?
 Sure, she knew everything about freeze drying flowers, but this was completely different.
 Well, good thing my mom is a quick learner because she soon found herself freeze drying for the taxidermy industry.

-I am a federally-licensed and Michigan state-licensed taxidermist, United Deer Farmer of Michigan member, and a member of the Michigan Taxidermist Association.
+I am a federally-licensed and Michigan state-licensed taxidermist, member of the National Taxidermists Association, United Deer Farmer of Michigan member, and a member of the Michigan Taxidermist Association.

 My focus is on your satisfaction.
 My expertise is the artistry of freeze drying.